Flip-NG/Wiki-Monster/README.md

-WIKIT is a python3 script that allows you to search and access tables, summaries and content from Wikipedia pages without using browser or leaving your terminal emunlator of choice.
+WIKIT is a python3 script that allows you to search and access tables, summaries and content from Wikipedia pages without using browser or leaving your terminal emulator of choice.

 Installation: